 Testosterone replacement has been shown to increase cardiac output in some men with congestive heart failure (a good thing).

 One way to help maintain (if not actually increase) testosterone levels is by reducing excess body fat.
 Weight- training is another way to raise testosterone levels in both males and females.
 Additional lifestyle changes include avoiding excess alcohol and high-fat diets, increasing intake of soy products, taking caution with drugs which impair liver function, and managing stress.
-Avoid over-the-counter agents promising to improve testosterone levels, such as androstenedione.
+Avoid over-the-counter agents promising to improve testosterone levels.
 Testosterone replacement therapy, in your hands, can dramatically augment the benefits of these lifestyle changes.
 In general, when natural testosterone is replenished for andropausal men it has the potential to prolong the quality-of-life by decreasing the diseases of aging.
 Testosterone protects against cardiovascular disease; it can raise HDL cholesterol, and lower LDL cholesterol levels.
 It may decrease blood pressure, excess body fat, and symptoms of arthritis.
 Testosterone replacement stimulates the cardiovascular system, the neurologic system, muscles, and bones.
 It may protect against Alzheimer’s dementia, type II diabetes, osteoporosis, muscle wasting, loss of libido and erectile function, inflammatory-related diseases and a range of cardiovascular diseases.

 Dr. Mahl is a qualified preventive- aging physician with expertise in the diagnosis and treatment of this common condition.